storj-archived/autobin/README.md

 ### Draft a new release

-Create a new release with the name "autobin draft release".
-Select base branch and release tag and save it as draft release.
-You can add a release discription any time.
-Autobin will build and upload binaries based on the selected branch and release tag.
+Create a new release with a release tag.
+Autobin will build binaries for the latest draft or published release.
+It will ignore releases without a release tag.
 Be carefull with new commits.
 You have to delete the old binaries yourself to get new binaries.

-Rename the release to detach the build scripts.
-There you have the new release ready to publish.

 Setup
 =====